neillturner/kitchen-ansible/README.md

 ## Test-Kitchen Ansiblespec

-This can run tests against multiple servers with multiple roles in any of three formats:
+By using kitchen-verifier-serverspec and the Runner ansiblespec_runner tests can be against multiple servers with multiple roles in the ansiblespec format.

-  * ansiblespec - tests are specified with the roles in the ansible repository. (default)
-  * serverspec - tests are in test-kitchen serverspec format
-  * spec - tests are stored in the spec directory with a directory for each role.

 Serverspec uses ssh to communicate with the server to be tested and reads the ansible playbook and inventory files to determine the hosts to test and the roles for each host.